-We did not pay any cash dividends during the fiscal years 2012 or 2011.
-We do not anticipate paying any cash dividends on our common stock in the foreseeable future.
-We currently intend to retain all available funds to fund the development and growth of our business.
+We did not pay any cash dividends during the fiscal years 2013 or 2012.
+We currently intend to continue to retain all available funds to fund the development and growth of our business and do not anticipate paying any cash dividends on our common stock in the foreseeable future.
 In addition, we are a holding company and conduct all of our operations through our direct and indirect subsidiaries.
 As a result, for us to pay dividends, we need to rely on dividends or distributions to us from Carrols and indirectly from subsidiaries of Carrols.
-The indenture governing the Notes and our new senior credit facility limits, and debt instruments that we and our subsidiaries may enter into in the future may limit, our ability to pay dividends to our stockholders.
+The indenture governing the Notes and our senior credit facility limits, and debt instruments that we and our subsidiaries may enter into in the future may limit, our ability to pay dividends to our stockholders.